IThentic: Festival: Shortsnonstop

-iThentic has launched its brand new Shortsnonstop Audience Choice Award, which allows friends and fans to vote for their favorite online film.
+iThentic launched the Shortsnonstop Audience Choice Award, which allows friends and fans to vote for their favorite online film.
 Audience Award deadlines run one month after entry deadline.

 Joint venture partners

 In April 2007, Barna Alper Productions made an investment in iThentic, shifting its base of operations from New York City to Toronto, making the joint venture the first Canadian company dedicated to the production and aggregation of independently produced video content destined for online and mobile distribution.
 In November 2008, iThentic entered into a joint venture with Smiley Guy Studios, the Toronto-based production company. iThentic's operations remain based in Toronto but are now managed by Smiley Guy and CEO Jonas Diamond.
-Catherine Tait serves as Chairman of the company.
+Catherine Tait serves as chairman of the company.

 Founding partnerships

 iThentic's founding partners include the Canadian Film Centre, Center for Asian American Media, Creative Capital, Film Catcher, Filmmaker Magazine, IFP, Indo American Arts Council, ITVS, Link TV and SXSW.